learn-co-students/dynamic-orms-readme-v-000/README.md

 ## Step 2: Building `attr_accessor`s from column names

 The next step of building our dynamic ORM is to use the column names of the `songs` table to dynamically create the `attr_accessor`s of our `Song` class.
 In order to do that, we first need to collect the column names from our `songs` table.
 In order to collect the column names from the songs table we need to tell our `Song` class what table to query.
 However, we *don't* want to tell the `Song` class to query the `songs` table explicitly.
 This would not be flexible.
 If we defined a method that explicitly referenced the `songs` table, we would not be able to extract that method into a *shareable* method later on.
-Remember, the goal of our dynamic ORM is to define a series of methods that be shared by *any class*.
+Remember, the goal of our dynamic ORM is to define a series of methods that can be shared by *any class*.
 So, we need to avoid explicitly referencing table and column names.

 Now that we understand what we need to do, let's write a method that returns the name of a table, given the name of a class: